Sandro-Chopikashvili/MATPLOTLIB/README.md

 ## 📝 Description

-The script `matplotlib_basic_plot.py` generates and plots the sine and cosine functions over 100 evenly spaced points between 0 and 10.
+The script `SinCos.ipynb` generates and plots the sine and cosine functions over 100 evenly spaced points between 0 and 10.

 It showcases how to: